 Tombstone Epitaph Newspaper Museum

 You should visit Arizona’s oldest newspaper after visiting the O. K. Corral.
-You will get a ticket for a free newspaper.
+You will receive a complimentary newspaper.

 The Epitaph Museum is super quick and FREE.
-It’s packed full of interesting machines and blocks of type set in metal chases that were used to create newspapers in the past.
+The museum displays machines and blocks of type that printers used to create newspapers in the past.

 Visit the Tombstone Courthouse State Historic Park

 This museum features exhibits about the town’s history, including displays about the famous gunfight at the OK Corral.
-The museum is an Arizona State Historical Park and was built in 1882.
+The museum is situated within the Arizona State Historical Park and was originally constructed in 1882.

 You could find the sheriff, recorder, treasurer, and board of supervisors at the courthouse and jail at the rear.
 They have some jail cell walls for you to view when you tour.